JonathanBonnaud/bricklink-notion-integration/README.md

     - logic: do not scrape if today < last_scraped_at + 2 ** failed_count days
     - add column in db: failed_count [default=0]
 - general refactor (factorize code, create classes, optimize where possible, etc.)
-- In the future, add logic to scrape based on last_scraped_at
+- In the future, add logic to scrape based on last_scraped_at - `DONE`

 ### In notion/